STAT545-UBC-hw-2018-19/hw03-figalit/hw03_figalit.md

 ![](hw03_figalit_files/figure-markdown_github/unnamed-chunk-2-2.png)

+**Second question**

-Look at the spread of GDP per capita within the continents.
+Looking at the spread of GDP per capita within the continents.

-Answer: To understand spread, we need to look at different measures, like standard deviation or variance, median or quantiles.
+To understand spread, we need to look at different measures, like standard deviation or variance, median or quantiles.
 I have plotted some different ways of understanding this spread.

 ``` r
 # Some statistics: